Bisimulation: Formal definition

 Given two states p and q in S, p is bisimilar to q, written $p \, \sim \, q$, if and only if there is a bisimulation R such that $(p, q) \in R$.
 This means that the bisimilarity relation is the union of all bisimulations: $(p,q) \in\,\sim\,$ precisely when $(p, q) \in R$ for some bisimulation R.

-The set of bisimulations is closed under union; therefore, the bisimilarity relation is itself a bisimulation.
+The set of bisimulations is closed under union, that is, the union of two bisimulations is a bisimulation.
+Therefore, the bisimilarity relation is itself a bisimulation.
 Since it is the union of all bisimulations, it is the unique largest bisimulation.
 Bisimulations are also closed under reflexive, symmetric, and transitive closure; therefore, the largest bisimulation must be reflexive, symmetric, and transitive.
 From this follows that the largest bisimulation—bisimilarity—is an equivalence relation.

 Alternative definitions

 Relational definition

 Bisimulation can be defined in terms of composition of relations as follows.